Greg's Blog

 Thursday, August 21, 2003

 Last night I layed down some scratch (temporary) guitar tracks on the songs with drums.
 I wanted to get some guitar down so that I could record the bass lines.
 It's been awhile since I recorded but I definately felt it coming back to me.
 I've spent a lot of time tracking with the Fostex, going back to Bobby McStone.
 It's sort of an antique as far as digital recorders go, with no effects and an archaic backup system, but it still works and has good sound quality.
+When you play songs over and over like I have started to, you get to know them very well.
+Especially with live drums, you have to match your playing to the track, and the only way to do this is by doing it over and over.
+Because these were scratch tracks, I didn't get too picky, but I did notice some things I'll have to keep in mind.

 Above is a picture of the setup on my desk for recording bass and scratch guitar.
 From left to right is the Fostex 8 track, the Art Tube MP pre-amp, the Berhinger mixer, and my pedalboard with the tuner I will use throughout the recordings.
 Also note the wireless router, Fender amp lunchbox, picture of me holding Sean, disintegrating Sony headphones, Jesus bobblehead, postcards of paintings by Robert Henri and Renoir, and masking tape.
 Not pictured: Elvis poster.